Geraldo Rivera

-Geraldo Rivera (born Gerald Riviera; July 4, 1943) is an American journalist, attorney, author, political commentator, and co-host of The Five on Fox News Channel.
+Geraldo Michael Rivera (born Gerald Michael Rivera; July 4, 1943) is an American journalist, attorney, author, and political commentator who worked at the Fox News Channel from 2001 to 2023.
 He hosted the tabloid talk show Geraldo from 1987 to 1998.
 He gained publicity with the live 1986 TV special The Mystery of Al Capone's Vaults.
 Rivera hosted the news magazine program Geraldo at Large, hosts the occasional broadcast of Geraldo Rivera Reports (in lieu of hosting At Large).
+He served as a rotating co-host of The Five from 2022 to 2023.
+As of February 2024, Rivera retains the spot of correspondent-at-large with NewsNation.

 Early life

-Rivera was born at Beth Israel Medical Center in New York City, New York, the son of Lillian (née Friedman; October 16, 1924 – June 3, 2018) and Cruz "Allen" Rivera (October 1, 1915 – November 1987), a restaurant worker and cab driver respectively.
-He has Puerto Rican ancestry through his father.
-His mother was Jewish, while his father was Catholic.
+Geraldo Michael Rivera was born Gerald Michael Rivera at Beth Israel Medical Center on July 4, 1943, in New York City, the son of Lillian (née Friedman; 1924–2018) and Cruz "Allen" Rivera (1915–1987), a restaurant worker and taxicab driver respectively.
+He is of Galician ancestry through his father, who was from Puerto Rico.
+His mother was Ashkenazi Jewish, while his father was Roman Catholic.
 Rivera was raised "mostly Jewish" and had a bar mitzvah ceremony.
 He grew up in Brooklyn and West Babylon, New York, where he attended West Babylon High School.
-Rivera's family was sometimes subjected to prejudice and racism, and his mother took to spelling their surname as "Riviera" to avoid having bigotry directed at them.
+Rivera's family was sometimes subjected to prejudice and racism, and his mother took to spelling their surname as "Riviera" to avoid having bigotry directed at them, although Riviera, Ribeira, Rivera, and Ribera are variations of the same name as spelled by Galician, Italian and Portuguese families.
+Rivera is a common family name in Puerto Rico, which received a significant population of colonists from Galicia, Spain, in the 16th century.
+The name Rivera is also very common among Sephardic Jews.

 When I was born, my mother filled in my birth certificate with the name Gerald Riviera, adding an extra "i" to my father's surname.
 She did the same thing for my sister Irene.
 Later, she would drop the pretense for my sister Sharon, only to pick it up again with the birth of my baby brother Craig.
 Whenever we asked about the inconsistencies, she would shrug shyly and joke her way out of it.
 "I just forgot how to spell it", she would say, and leave it at that.
 Underneath, I came to realize, she was deeply embarrassed over what was a clumsy attempt at an ethnic cover-up.